-Marribank, near Katanning, was run by the Baptist Union as an Aboriginal mission from November 1952, when it took over the government-run Carrolup settlement.
+Marribank, near Katanning, was run by the Baptist Union as an Aboriginal mission from November 1952, when it continued the Marribank Farm Training School.
 Marribank accepted children who were wards of the state and private admissions.
 By the 1970s, Marribank was reported as operating with a community development model and by the 1980s was offering family support programs in cottages on the old mission site and in Katanning.
 Marribank had closed by January 1989.

 Marribank, near Katanning, began on 1 November 1952 when the Department of Native Welfare handed over Marribank Farm Training School to the Baptist Union 'for establishment as a mission on a walk-out-walk-in basis' according to the Department of Native Affairs in its 1953 Annual Report.